-The look and feel of this lens is great, and it delivers with great photos as well.
-Of course this isn’t going to be up to the same level as competitors like Zeiss or Sigma, but the price is much cheaper.
+The look and feel of this lens are great, and it delivers great photos as well.
+Of course, this isn’t going to be up to the same level as competitors like Zeiss or Sigma, but the price is much cheaper.

-It’s not big and heavy, though in the battle of the budget lenses this one comes in a little more expensive than the Canon.
+It’s not big and heavy.
+Although in the battle of the budget lenses, this one comes in a little more expensive than the Canon.

-While not big, it is bigger than its f1.8 counterparts.
+While not big, it is bigger than its f/1.8 sibling.
 That extra glass really makes this a much heavier lens to carry as well.

-So the big question is are you prepared to fork out that extra cash?
-In low light situations this lens can really deliver, where a lens with a smaller aperture might not.
+So the big question is: are you prepared to fork out that extra cash?
+In low light situations, this lens can really deliver, where a smaller aperture lens might not.

 This is considered a longer focal length, but offers great potential for more portrait-based street photography.
 With this lens you’ll be able to stand back a little, and be more inconspicuous, albeit with a larger lens.

 The image quality of this lens is also excellent, as you’d expect from an L series lens.
 It’s a little trickier to use in low light than the 50 mm lens though.